 This type is commonly known for its role in manufacturing medical equipment and appliances, but its range of use is far greater than just the gas range in your kitchen.
 Chromium is the alloy that sets stainless steel apart, lending the material its distinctive luster.

-Chromium is more than a purely cosmetic addition, however: the element is oxidation-resistant and will increase the metal’s longevity by preventing it from rusting.
-Typically, stainless steel has a chromium content of more than 10.5% and sometimes contains up to 30% in certain applications.
+Chromium is more than a purely cosmetic addition; however, the element is oxidation-resistant and increases the metal’s longevity by preventing it from rusting.
+Typically, stainless steel has a chromium content between 10.5% and 30%.

 Types Of Stainless Steel

-Kitchen, medical and automotive applications are common, but stainless steel is highly valued for other uses as well.
-It’s is grouped into four subcategories that each serve a different purpose.
+It’s common to see stainless steel in kitchen appliances, medical tools and automotive applications, but stainless steel is highly valued for other uses.
+Stainless steel is grouped into four subcategories that each serve a different purpose.

 - Martensitic alloys: Toughness is a hallmark of martensitic alloys, but they’re prone to corrosion.
-They’re formed by a rapid-cooling process that makes them ideal for heat treatment and are found in medical instruments, cutlery and pliers.
+Manufacturers form these alloys with a rapid-cooling process that makes them ideal for medical instruments, cutlery and pliers.

 - Ferritic alloys: These are less-expensive steels with low amounts of carbon and nickel.
-Automotive applications are common final destinations for ferritic alloys because of their chromium-induced strength and sheen.
+Automotive manufacturers use ferritic alloys because of their chromium-induced strength and sheen.

-- Austenitic alloys: Austenitic alloys have higher chromium and nickel contents, improving their resistance to corrosion and causing them to become non-magnetic.
-They’re present in commercial kitchen appliances and are popular because they’re durable and easy to clean.
+- Austenitic alloys: Austenitic alloys have higher chromium and nickel contents, which improves their resistance to corrosion and causes them to be non-magnetic.
+They’re present in commercial kitchen appliances since they’re durable and easy to clean.

 3. Alloy Steel

-The alloy type is iron fused with one of several other elements, each contributing its own unique attributes to the final product.
-It’s true that all steels are alloys, but carbon and chromium are specific alloys with names attributed to the type of metal they form.
+Alloy steel is iron fused with one of several other elements, each contributing its unique attributes to the final product.
+All steels are indeed alloys, but carbon and chromium are specific alloys with names attributed to the type of metal they form.